 Bring a large pot of heavily salted water to a boil.
 Meanwhile, prepare the pesto.

 For the pesto: Place basil in cold water and set aside to soak briefly, at least 5 minutes.
-Meanwhile, combine nuts, oil, garlic and salt in food processor or blender (the Vitamix is awesome for this) and process until mixture is very smooth and creamy (it should look like a loose almond butter).
+Meanwhile, combine nuts, oil, garlic and salt in food processor or blender (the Vitamix is awesome for this) and process until mixture is very smooth and creamy (it should look like a loose peanut or almond butter).
 Drain soaked basil, shake off water but don’t pat dry (you want some of that water).
 Tear and place in food processor and process until just evenly combined and mixture is light green, about 5 pulses.
 Add cheese and just pulse until just combined, about 5 pulses more.
 If mixture is too thick, add a few spoonfuls of cold water and pulse again.
 Remove from carafe and taste.
 Add more salt, as desired, then go ahead and use the pesto.

 Pesto can be made up to 1 day ahead; store covered in the refrigerator until ready to use.

 For the pasta: One by one add the pasta squares to the boiling water and cook until just al dente, about 3 minutes (may be more or less depending on the thickeness of the pasta).
-Meanwhile place about the pesto in a large pan and about 1 cup of the pasta cooking water, heat over the lowest heat, and stir until just warm (you don't want to cook the sauce but just barely warm it up so it loosens – you could even just keep the heat off and just rely on the warm pasta water).
+Meanwhile place about 3/4 of the pesto in a large pan and about 1 cup of the pasta cooking water, heat over the lowest heat, and stir until just warm (you don't want to cook the sauce but just barely warm it up so it loosens – you could even just keep the heat off and just rely on the warm pasta water).
 Remove the pasta sheets from the water using a perforated spoon then gently add them to the sauce.
 Stir gently to coat then serve immediately topped with additional cheese.

 Pesto is classically tossed with pasta but can also be used as a sandwich condiment, mixed with mayonnaise, as a last minute sauce for grilled fish, as a pizza sauce, or stirred into soup just before serving